easazade/faker_x/CONTRIBUTING.md

 Reading this document will help you understand:
 - Basic structure of the faker_x package
-- How to add a single new value generator to existing resources. for example adding `cat_image` value generator to resource `image` whether you wan to add it `globally` for all existing `locales` or just to a specific locale like `en_us`.
+- How to add a single new value generator to existing resources. for example adding `cat_image` value generator to resource `image` whether you want to add it `globally` for all existing `locales` or just to a specific locale like `en_us`.
 - How to localize global value generators.
-- How to add support for a new locale that doesn't exist for exmple `en_uk`.
+- How to add support for a new locale that doesn't exist for example `en_uk`.

 #### But First Let's See a Quick Example:
-let's say we want to add a new fake value generator to our `FakerX` class called `pet_name` that generates random pet names . this is going to be done in 3 steps
+Let's say we want to add a new fake value generator to our `FakerX` class called `pet_name` that generates random pet names . this is going to be done in 3 steps

 - Define a static String key in `DataKeys` class called `pet_name`
 - Define a new datasource in the `animal.dart` resource file